memfault/interrupt/_drafts/best-of-binutils.md

 title: "Best of GNU Binutils and other ELF introspection tools"
 description: "A guide of how to make the most of GNU binutils to examine binaries using tools such as readelf, nm, and objdump with practical examples and recommendations."
-image: ""
+image: /img/best-of-binutils/visualize-jumps-binutils-memset.png
 tags: [better-firmware, fw-code-size]
 author: chris
 ---

 There's a lot that takes place between the C code you write and the binary that winds up executing on a device.
-Understanding how to look at and inspect what is emitted by the compiler saves time and improves can improve your efficiency in many areas of the development lifecycle -- such as debugging system problems, identifying issues with compilers or debug info emitted, reducing the size of binaries, and optimizing an application for performance and latency.
+Understanding how to look at and inspect what is emitted by the compiler saves time can improve your efficiency in many areas of the development lifecycle -- such as debugging system problems, identifying issues with compilers or debug info emitted, reducing the size of binaries, and optimizing an application for performance and latency.